 How much does Carlsbad Caverns cost?

+As of February 2023, tickets for Carlsbad Caverns are $15 for adults (16 years and older) and free for children.
 A general admission ticket is required for anyone entering Carlsbad Caverns.
 If you have the annual interagency pass, which I highly recommend, simply show this at the visitor center to get your ticket.
-If you do not have a parks pass, tickets for adults 16 years and older are $15, while children 15 and younger are free.

 What is the best time to go to Carlsbad Caverns?